Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 ```

 In this section we looked at how the sample app sends
-and receives messages to the Orpius server via a middle-ware
+and receives messages to the Orpius server via a middleware
 application.
 In the next section you see how to extend
 your agents capabilities by bringing in custom tools.